ee-quipment/RGB-matrix-Panel-Z/README.md

 Panels up to 64 rows high are supported.

 ### Pinouts and connections
 The pinout is fixed.
-The SPI and I2C ports are free, but the LED_BUILTIN port is used.
+The SPI and I2C ports are free and available.
+On the Feather M0 the LED_BUILTIN port is used.
 Don't try to control the LED or it will affect the panel display.

-There is a schematic with a bill of materials and Digikey part numbers for connectors if you wish to build an adapter on a proto board, or you can order a PCB from Oshpark.com.
+There are schematics for both boards with a bill of materials and Digikey part numbers for connectors if you wish to build an adapter on a proto board, or you can order a PCB from Oshpark.com.
 Eagle CAD files are also supplied if you want to do some customization.

 <a href="https://oshpark.com/shared_projects/1QNzmjwa"><img src="https://oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a>